El médico: Development

-Production
+Productions

-Before its debut as a fully staged musical, a symphonic concert version visited some Spanish locations in the 2017-2018 season.
-This preview was directed and choreographed by Michael Ashcroft.
+Before its premiere as a fully-staged musical, a symphonic concert version visited some Spanish venues in the 2017–2018 season, directed and choreographed by Michael Ashcroft.

-The complete musical premiered on October 17, 2018 at the Nuevo Apolo Theater in Madrid, and was attended by Noah Gordon.
-In the words of the writer, "the emotion of the novel has managed to transfer to the music so that readers can now experience the adventures of Rob J. Cole in a new and wonderful way".
+The musical premiered on October 17, 2018, at the Nuevo Apolo Theater in Madrid and was attended by Noah Gordon.
+He wrote, "the emotion of the novel has managed to transfer to the music so that readers can now experience the adventures of Rob J. Cole in a new and wonderful way".
 José Luis Sixto directed, with choreography by Francesc Abós, set design by Alfons Flores, costume design by Lorenzo Caprile, lighting design by Luis Perdiguero, sound design by Olly Steel, special effects by Jorge Blass, and musical direction by Iván Macías.

-After two successful seasons, El médico closed in Madrid on January 12, 2020, having been seen by more than 250,000 spectators.
-In April 2020, a national tour was planned to begin at the Teatre Tívoli in Barcelona, but the COVID-19 pandemic forced the cancellation of the plans.
+After two seasons, El médico closed in Madrid on January 12, 2020.
+A planned 2020 a national tour was cancelled due to the COVID-19 pandemic.

-In mid-2021 it was announced that production company Beon Entertainment had begun developing a new traveling production that would tour the main Spanish cities.
-This production was directed by Ignasi Vidal, with choreography by Amaya Galeote, set design by Josep Simón and Eduardo Díaz, costume design by Lorenzo Caprile, lighting design by Felipe Ramos, sound design by Alejandro Martín, vocal direction by Gerónimo Rauch and musical direction by Iván Macías.
-It premiered on December 22, 2021 at the Cartuja Center in Seville and remained on the road for more than a year, its last performance being on February 26, 2023 at the Teatro Principal in Zaragoza.
-The cast of the tour was led by Guido Balzaretti as Rob J. Cole, Cristina Picos as Mary Cullen, Joseán Moreno as Barber, Enrique Ferrer as Sha and Alberto Vázquez as Avicenna.
+Beon Entertainment produced a tour of the main Spanish cities directed by Ignasi Vidal, with choreography by Amaya Galeote, set design by Josep Simón and Eduardo Díaz, costume design by Lorenzo Caprile, lighting design by Felipe Ramos, sound design by Alejandro Martín.
+It premiered on December 22, 2021, at the Cartuja Center in Seville and toured until February 26, 2023, closing at the Teatro Principal in Zaragoza.
+The cast was led by Guido Balzaretti as Rob J. Cole, Cristina Picos as Mary Cullen, Joseán Moreno as Barber, Enrique Ferrer as Sha and Alberto Vázquez as Avicenna.

-From October 29, 2024, to March 2, 2025, the beon.
-Entertainment production ran at the Teatre Apolo in Barcelona with a new cast led by Federico Salles as Rob J. Cole, Alba Cuartero as Mary Cullen, Joseán Moreno as Barber, Paco Arrojo as Sha, and Sergi Albert as Avicenna, before embarking on another tour across Spain.
+From October 29, 2024, to March 2, 2025, the Beon Entertainment production ran at the Teatre Apolo in Barcelona with a cast led by Federico Salles as Rob J. Cole, Alba Cuartero as Mary Cullen, Joseán Moreno as Barber, Paco Arrojo as Sha, and Sergi Albert as Avicenna, before embarking on another tour across Spain.